 Learn More at Avedis Detox

 Drugs and alcohol cause more damage than just to your physical body.
-DBT for substance abuse can help you understand how to take back control over your life, relationships, and emotions.
-Contact us using our secure online form or call us at 833.514.0579 today to learn more about the many benefits of dialectical behavior therapy for substance abuse.
+DBT for substance abuse can help you understand how to regain control over your life, relationships, and emotions.
+Contact us using our secure online form or at 833.514.0579 today.
+Learn more about the many benefits of dialectical behavior therapy for substance abuse.